 The City of Warren’s Water Pollution Control Department and the Environmental Collaborative of Ohio (ECO) are working to address water resource management and nonpoint source pollution.
 One of the ways they address this is by implementing preventative flood mitigation measures such as removing existing aging dams and adding green infrastructure solutions, including rain gardens, permeable pavement, and natural playspaces and gathering areas.
 Eastgate Regional Council of Governments is working on restoring the Mahoning River to its pre-industrial state through removing dams along the river, and is also interested in increasing green spaces and green infrastructure.
 Healthy Community Partnership Mahoning Valley works with community partners to improve the health and social determinants of health for its residents and a key tenet of this mission is through making sure residents have access to healthy greenspaces and safe transportation.
 Partners currently do not use remote sensing for their decision making and are unfamiliar with NASA EO.

----------------------------------------------------------------------------------------------------------------------------------------

 Earth Observations & End Products Overview

 Earth Observations: